Statistics and Machine Learning Toolbox

 Update parameters of deployed models without regenerating the C/C++ prediction code.

-Generate fixed-point C/C++ code for the prediction of an SVM model (requires MATLAB Coder and )
+Generate fixed-point C/C++ code for decision trees and ensembles of decision trees (requires MATLAB Coder and Fixed-Point Designer)